benpeart/ada/PCB/README.md

 Assembly is quite straightforward.
 For those who like some instructions, here goes.
 For the ones that don't like to follow instructions: that's ok, but please read the last instruction about adjusting the buck converter voltage.

 1. Start with the SMD components on the bottom side.
 First, pre-tin one pad, then place the SMD component while reheating the first pad.
 Finally, solder the second pad.
 C5 is not mounted.
 2. Next, mount the voltage regulator module U3.
-Use some wires to connect the 4 pads to the PCB.
+The PCB accepts multipe kinds.
 3. Place the IMU (U2) with the angled male and female headers.
 Make sure that the IMU is rigidly mounted.
 If you don't, the IMU might for example vibrate during operation, causing unstable behaviour.
 See below pictures for clarification.
 4. Add all female headers (J1, J4, J7, and for the stepper driver and ESP32 modules).
 Optionally, place some headers on J5 and J2 if you like.
 5. Finally, place C2, C4 and F1.

-IMPORTANT: adjust the voltage regulator to 5V BEFORE inserting any modules.
+IMPORTANT: when using an adjustable voltage regulator, adjust the voltage regulator to 5V BEFORE inserting any modules.
 By default, the voltage regulator is set to a higher voltage, and if you don't adjust it, you'll fry some components.

 IMU mounting
 <p float="left">